 Why You Will Love This Gochujang Salmon

-- It perfectly balances spicy, sweet, and umami flavors all in one bite.
+- This gochujang-glazed salmon perfectly balances spicy, sweet, and umami flavors all in one bite.

-- This is an excellent 15-minute option for a healthy, balanced meal on a busy weeknight.
+- This is an excellent 15-minute option for a healthy dinner on a busy weeknight.

 - If you’re new to Korean cooking, this is the simple recipe for you!